 - Leads to more and better innovation.

-- Improves financial performance – in fact, companies with diverse management teams have 19 percent higher revenue due to innovation.
+- Improves financial performance – in fact, companies with diverse management teams have 19% higher revenue due to innovation.

 - Increases adaptability, due to different viewpoints and solutions.

-Sometimes, however, adopted agendas to choose from a wider talent pool fall short of creating an inclusive workforce, i.e., the act or state of being included.
-But before we jump into that topic, let’s first revisit how diversity has broadened over time.
+Sometimes, however, adopted agendas to choose from a wider talent pool fall short of creating an inclusive workplace that is accepting and comfortable for people of all backgrounds.

 Cognitive and Neurodiversity

-We all know that some people are straight-line thinkers, other more imaginative, some great with figures.
-Everyone thinks in different ways.
+We all know that some people are straight-line thinkers, others more imaginative, some great with figures.
+Everyone has different strengths and weaknesses and we all think differently.
 More extreme versions of cognitive diversity include people with Aspergers or Dyslexia.
-Diversity found in intellectual functioning is tough to notice, and often requires additional tooling to accommodate.
+Diversity found in intellectual functioning is often not that easy to notice, and sometimes requires additional accommodation.

 Behavior and Ethodiversity

 Behavior comes as the result of the unique experiences each of us gains through the way we are brought up and the events that we’ve encountered along the way.
-It’s easy to be judgemental of behaviors by failing to respect these subtle nuances in colleagues have arisen through a different kind of upbringing.
+It’s easy to be judgemental of behaviors by failing to respect these subtle nuances in colleagues that have arisen through a different kind of upbringing and life experiences.

 Personality and Thought-style

-There are other aspects of character and personality that we’ve grouped under ‘culture’ that can find bias in hiring processes, such as accents, food language, and cultural behaviors; such as the tendency of some cultures not to start work early, and others to take an early afternoon break.
-It’s easy to fall into the habit of expecting individuals from other cultures to work in the way of YOUR culture.
-All this does is force people to work when they’re less able to work, which isn’t the best way to optimize their work-life experience or achieve optimum productivity.
+There are other aspects of character and personality that can find bias in hiring processes, such as accents and cultural behaviors; such as the tendency of some cultures not to start work early, and others to take an early afternoon break.
+It’s easy to fall into the habit of expecting individuals from other backgrounds to work in accordance with your cultural norms.
+All this does is put pressure on people to work when they’re less able to perform, which isn’t the best way to achieve optimum productivity.

 Taking Inclusion the Extra Mile

-The best way to transition from a diverse workforce to an inclusive workforce culture is to INCLUDE your workforce in decisions on the norms of behavior that SHOULD exist in your organization.
+The best way to transition from a diverse to an inclusive culture is to include your workforce in decisions on the norms of behavior that should exist in your organization.

 Often, the way we work together as teams in a business is dictated by management teams, commonly from the same background.
 In consequence, workforce behaviors and assumptions on hiring come from a small pocket of cultural and behavioral understanding.
 Even when any personal bias is swept aside, the consequence of dictating behavioral policies and expectations—rather than engaging your people in a discussion on what standards of behavior are acceptable— will always fall short of the mark.

-You can also go the extra mile and create a POLICY PANEL made of people from different backgrounds, or run INCLUSION WORKSHOPS every few years to reset the latent understanding of what ‘norms of behavior’ should be deemed acceptable by the company and its workforce.
+You can also go the extra mile and create a policy panel made of people from different backgrounds, or run inclusivity workshops every few years to reset the latent understanding of what norms of behavior are acceptable within your company culture.

-For more ideas on how to design your talent strategy and workforce, speak to one of our consultants.
+For more ideas on how to design your talent strategy around inclusivity, speak to one of our consultants.